 'Tender cress and cuckoo-flower: And curly-haired, fair-headed maids, Sweet was the sound of their singing' - From a 15th or 16th Century Irish poem in Kenneth Jackson's "Early Celtic Nature Poetry"

 An attractive wildflower with pale lilac - or occasionally white - petals.

 It generally comes into bloom around the time the cuckoo starts to call, hence the name.
+Using a table in his Flora Britannica Richard Mabey shows how the first full blooming of the cuckooflower is a remarkably accurate predictor of the first hearing of the bird itself.
 In Cheshire (where it is the County Flower) it is traditionally known as 'milkmaid' - no doubt harking back to the county's strong dairy heritage.

 Cuckooflower if also the County Flower of Brecknockshire/Sir Frycheiniog.

 To find out what your county's flower is click here.